SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/user.md

 > [!TIP]
 > If the **Status** shows as 'Failed' against a device update, then select option **5.
 Verify software**, again to retry the update on the device(s).

+> [!WARNING]
+> Updating device firmware will take longer to replicate than a Company Portal or a Teams Client update, so periodically re-select option **5.
+Verify software** to check it's progress allowing enough time inbetween whilst the device no doubt reboots whilst processing this change.

 With all things being equal, option **5.
 Verify software** will have reverted back to **5.
 Update software (0)**, indicating all devices are running on the latest software.